RJPearson94/terraform-provider-twilio/docs/resources/chat_role.md

 - `id` - The ID of the role (Same as the SID)
 - `sid` - The SID of the role (Same as the ID)
-- `account_sid` - The Account SID associated with the role
+- `account_sid` - The account SID associated with the role
-- `service_sid` - The Service SID associated with the role
+- `service_sid` - The service SID associated with the role
 - `friendly_name` - The friendly name of the role
 - `type` - The type of role
 - `permissions` - The list of permissions the role has